GreoN5/GenericsExample/README.md

 # GenericsExample

-This is an implementation of generic class and methods by myself.
+This is an implementation of generic class and methods.